 Categorizing SleepOnTime's target groups according to age groups and lifestyle habits helps the Company to better grasp the needs of different target users.
 The specific analysis is shown in the table below.

+Table 2-1 SleepOnTime target group user portrait

 Competitive Analysis